Spin-orbit implementation of Solovay-Kitaev decomposition of single-qubit channels: Introduction

 Alternatively, one could use the well-known fact that an arbitrary unitary operation $U$ can be implemented through a circuit consisting of single-qubit operations, auxiliary qubits and controlled-\textsl{NOT} (CNOT) gates.
 Such universality is essential since it guarantees the equivalence of possibly different models of quantum computation.
 For example, we may design a quantum circuit comprising of four input and output qubits and simulate it with a constant number of CNOT and single-qubit unitary gates.
 However, while the single-qubit gates form a continuum, the methods for fault-tolerant quantum computation \cite{Preskill} works only for a discrete set of gates.
 Fortunately, the celebrated \emph{Solovay-Kitaev} theorem \cite{Kitaev_1997} addresses this problem, stating that any unitary operation $U$ can be approximated using a fixed finite set of gates.
 Dawson and Nielsen \cite{DN} introduced an algorithm for the Solovay-Kitaev decomposition, and more recently, inspired by this decomposition, a method for approximating an arbitrary single-qubit channel using single-qubit gates and a controlled-NOT was proposed in Ref.\cite{PhysRevLett.111.130504}.
 Since then, many alternative methods for simulation of general qubit and qudit channels (see e.g. \cite{Wang_2015}) were proposed, and there were several attempts on the experimental implementation of quantum channels \cite{Hu-Exp_SK:18,PhysRevA.96.062303,McCutcheon-EXP_SK:18}.
-Particularly relevant for the present discussion is the proposal of Ref.\cite{PhysRevLett.111.130504}, first implemented in Ref.\cite{SK-Lu_Wei:17} using photon pairs generated by spontaneous parametric down-conversion.
+Particularly relevant for the present discussion is the proposal of Ref.\cite{PhysRevLett.111.130504}, implemented in Ref.\cite{SK-Lu_Wei:17} using photon pairs generated by spontaneous parametric down-conversion.
+It is certainly relevant to extend the implementation of the Solovay-Kiataev decomposition to other systems, where different conditions may apply.

+In that sense spin-orbit modes have been demonstrated to be a powerful platform with great potential for applications in quantum information science \cite{Marrucci12,Cardano12,Cardano01,Karimi12,Nagali09,DeOliveira20,Goyal13,Hamadou13,Konrad19,McLaren15,Gailele18,Johnson19,Mirhosseini15,Mirhosseini16,Arlt99}, especially in optical communication systems, for which was recently presented important technological proposals \cite{PRA.77.Cadu-Cripto, Thomaschewski,Gregg,Karimi,Cardano,marrucci:2012}.
+Therefore, the study of arbitrary quantum channels with the spin-orbit modes is extremely useful to improve the acknowledgment about quantum communication protocols that employ structured light.

 The transverse mode structure of the electromagnetic field constitutes an infinite-dimensional Hilbert space that combines with the photon polarization in a tensor product space.
 This extra degree of freedom is associated with the photon orbital angular momentum (OAM) given by discrete values $L_{orb} = m\hbar$ ($m\in\mathbb{Z}$).
 When restricted to the first order subspace $(|m|=1)$, the transverse modes exhibit a qubit structure that can be combined with polarization to encode a two-qubit Hilbert space in every single photon.
 In this context, entanglement is manifested as polarization vortices that constitute non-separable spin-orbit modes.
 This two-qubit encoding on every single photon is particularly convenient for our purpose since it allows for an easy cross-talk between the two degrees of freedom.
 In this way, several local and controlled operations can be readily performed with the aid of adequate prisms and polarization optics.
 It constitutes a quite versatile platform for implementing arbitrary single-qubit channels on the photon polarization using the transverse mode as the ancillary qubit.
 Moreover, the channel characterization is based on probability measurements that are readily obtained from the output intensities in the experimental apparatus.
 Therefore, we could perform our measurements with inexpensive laser sources and detectors, without the need for single-photon modules.